agbign20/datavizfinalproject/updates.md

 ## March 28 End of Class

 I tried fixing the year filter model for the customized years.
 I also tried seeing if there is a way to extend the shiny app window in order to see the app more clearly, but decided that the tabset panel was better than the navlist panel.

+## March 30 Beginning of Class

+I started creating another graph with the position of the team with the number of players in that position.
+It will not show in the shiny app right now.
+I also tried working on the customized years tab panel but I still couldn't fix it.